vldc/filckr-consumer/README.md

 ## Core functionalities

-* Random photos retrieved from Flickr publkic feed.
+* Random photos retrieved from Flickr public feed.
 * Ability to mark/unmark any photo as a favourite one.
 * Favourited photos get remembered, so after page refresh they're displayed.